Marketing Marketing Intelligence

 13. Primary keywords

 A primary keyword is the target keyword for a piece of content.
-This keyword should appear in important places within the content: your H1 (one of the top on-page SEO factors), title tag, and in the first paragraph of your content.
+This keyword should appear in important places within the content: your H1 heading (one of the top on-page SEO factors), title tag, and in the first paragraph of your content.

 Some SEOs target a single primary keyword per page, while others target up to five keywords that have the same user intent.
 Both strategies work – you just need to pick what suits you.